shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ![Load project](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/7_view_project.png)

-Wait for the **Shotgun** menu to fully load; if you have a slow internet connection, this would be the time to run the configuration that makes you that perfect shot of espresso with just the right amount of crema.
+Wait for the **Shotgun** menu to fully load.
+If you have a slow internet connection, this would be the time to run the configuration that makes you that perfect shot of espresso with just the right amount of crema.

 Once Maya and Shotgun are fully loaded, the **File Open** dialog box will open automatically.
-When you launch Maya from Shotgun Desktop, you will enter Maya in the `project` environment; the configuration of your Toolkit workflows will be driven by the file `config/env/project.yml`.
+When you launch Maya from Shotgun Desktop, you will enter Maya in the **project** environment; the configuration of your Toolkit workflows will be driven by the file `config/env/project.yml`.
 The environments that are identified in the Default Configuration are `project`, `sequence`, `shot`, `shot_step`, `asset`, `asset_step`.

 **Step 10:** Select the **Assets** tab in the left pane of the **File Open** dialog box.
 Select any asset inside the folder displayed in the search results.